hunterbridges/hunterbridges.github.com/_posts/2013-01-06-can-we-quell-the-noise.md

 the internet has enabled members of Generation Y to become comfortable expressing themselves through irony.
 The tentpole of this ironic culture is, of course, **the hipster**.
 Wampole acknowledges the same nostalgic infatuation among the guilty as Andersen.
-In her conclusion, Wampole makes a plea for Gen-Y’ers to repair our inviable culture, as it “equals a surrender to commercial and political entities.”
+In her conclusion, she makes a plea for Gen-Y’ers to repair our inviable culture, as it “equals a surrender to commercial and political entities.”
 I believe she did not properly find where Generation Y’s culture truly lies.
-I haven’t found it either.
+We haven’t found it either.

-Admittedly, Generation Y is at a slight disdvantage.
-As our generation has entered into what is supposed to be our cultural prime, we don’t have the benefit of open air.
-The signal-to-noise ratio has never been lower (And all the whining makes it worse).
-A crowd of twentysomethings is trying to break into the old-guard world of journalism.
-To keep their jobs, all of them would be willing to sputter some bullshit about the latest “Call Me Maybe.”
+Admittedly, Generation Y is at a disdvantage.
+While our generation has entered into what is supposed to be our cultural prime, we haven’t had the benefit of open air.
+The signal-to-noise ratio has never been lower, and all the whining is making it worse.
+To add to our problems, the generations who say we have nothing to contribute are the people writing our paychecks.
+Right now, a crowd of twentysomethings is trying to break into the old-guard industries.
+To keep their his or her job, any young journalist would be willing to sputter some bullshit about the latest “Call Me Maybe.”
 In my opinion, that is a fair compromise.
-The generations who say we have nothing to contribute are the people writing our paychecks.
-We want to have taste, we want to produce something meaningful, but it feels like the world is conspiring against us.
+We want to have taste, we want to produce something meaningful, but we have to pay our bills.
+It feels like the world is conspiring against us.

 <div align="center">〜</div>